 12) Daniel Alves, Sylvester and Tweety tattoos

 At right back, Dani Alves worked up the line with Messi creating havoc when was playing for FC Barcelona.
-He spent years playing with Sevilla before moving up to play at the Camp Nou with Barcelona and then for Juventus FC in the 2016 summer.
+He spent years playing with Sevilla before moving up to play at the Camp Nou with Barcelona, later for Juventus FC and then for Paris Saint-Germain from the 2017 summer.

 Daniel Alves has tattooed a pitcure of his wife on his right arm and then his son’s name emblazoned across his chest.
 And Dani Alves, tattoos and all, is a big reason why they’ve had so much success but also hate (often Daniel Alves was target of racism) with football fans.
 One of the most special design tattoo is that Sylvester the Cat and Tweety.